stakeme-team/story-validators-race/wave-2/submissions/DeSpread/submission-general-task-1.md

 3. **Check Sync Status**: Monitor real-time synchronization progress.
 4. **Upgrade Story Client**: Opt for either a scheduled or immediate upgrade.
 5. **Check Versions**: View the current version of the Story and Story-Geth clients.
+6. **Automated Upgrade Based on Block Height**:
+    - **Monitor Node**: Constantly checks the block height of your node.
+    - **Automatic Upgrade**: When the node reaches a predetermined block height, it automatically upgrades using the predefined upgrade link and version.

+# Automated Node Monitoring and Upgrade Instructions

+## How It Works:

+The monitoring feature constantly tracks your node’s current block height and compares it with a specified target height.
+When the node reaches or exceeds the target height, an automatic upgrade will be performed using `cosmovisor`.
+The system ensures that upgrades are not performed redundantly by checking if an upgrade has already been completed at that block height.

 # Important Considerations

 - **System Modifications**: This installer will make changes to your system configuration.
 Please review these changes before proceeding.
 - **Log and Sync Checks**: To return to the main menu while checking logs or sync status, you may need to interrupt the process with `Ctrl+C`.
 - **Upgrades**: When scheduling a client upgrade, ensure you have the correct upgrade link, version, and the designated block height to avoid misconfigurations.
+- **Automated Upgrades**: Ensure the correct block height and upgrade parameters are configured for the automatic upgrade feature to work as intended.